KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 ------------------------------------------------------------------------------------------------------------------------
 To install the demo version with preconfigured reports:

-docker compose -f docker-compose-demo.yml up -d
+podman compose -f docker-compose-demo.yml up -d